 You also star in The Pass which was opened at BFI Flare this year and was just screened at the BFI London Film Festival this month.

 The Pass explores what it would be like to be a gay footballer because of how ‘manly’ football has become.
 It stars myself and Russell Toby playing premiership footballers.
 The script is very powerful and heartfelt about these two athletes who struggle with their identity and sexual orientation and the ramifications that would come with being a popular footballer who may be out of the closet.
 Right now I don’t think there are any footballers who are openly gay playing in the UK.
-I love the movie, it’s brilliant, the playwright John Donnelly has done a great job with the story and turning the original play into a film.
+The playwright John Donnelly has done a great job with the story and turning the original play into a film.
 My favourite film role so far.
 I’m very proud of it.
 I can’t wait for everyone to see it.

 [For this role Arinzé has been nominated for Best Supporting Actor at the 2016 BIFA awards.
-Winners will be announced at the British Independent Film Award Ceremony on Sunday 4 December at Old Billingsgate.]
+Winners announced at the British Independent Film Award Ceremony on Sunday 4 December at Old Billingsgate.]

 Can you name a role which you auditioned for and were upset not to land?

 I have Misty coming next year which I also appear in and I’m very proud of, I don’t want to give too much away on that.
 Good Dog is touring in 2017.
 I’ve been writing that for the last year, it’s a play which looks at the life of a young man from the inner city, he pours his heart out and we explore his mind and follow his journey through his psychosis.
 He’s struggling to be a good person, or what we, society, have decided is good.
-The main character is probably an amalgamation of a lot of people I know but not based any one person.
+The main character is an amalgamation of a lot of people I know.
 I try to make the characters I write seem natural and as human as possible and to do that there is sometimes an essence of truth in the story.
 I am also developing another play called When Courage Comes, with a view to it hitting the stage late next year.
-I’m always keeping busy, but always excited to create brilliant work.

 No pressure yet, distractions are a wonderful thing and one great thing about loving what I do so much is that I become fully immersed and entrenched in the creative process.
 I never have time for the outside pressures about acclaim or reception.

-I get the impression that despite doing so much in a relatively short pace of time, you have already amassed an enviable career, but you still feel like you have a long way to go.
+I get the impression that despite doing so much in a relatively short pace of time, having amassed an enviable career, ] you still feel like you have a long way to go…

 I have a lot of life left in me.
 I don’t have any goal posts; I don’t have a ‘made it’ point.
 I do what I love, and to me that’s all that matters.
 The next job I do could be a very small part or a small film by a new writer or film maker but if I love it I’m in.
 Life should be rich, we should only do things that we love and I don’t take that for granted.
 I don’t tell myself I have to have certain things in my life or on my CV by a certain age (for example) because I don’t believe in failure.
 In life or work it doesn’t exist when you really think about it, what you think is a failure is just an experience, or something you need to go through to get the lesson.